Grave 68

 Leah Marks was born in 1851 in Birmingham to James and Sarah Marks.
 Her father James was born in Poland in 1811 and was a cap maker.
 They had seven sons and seven daughters.

-In 1872 Leah married Alfred Brooks a cabinet maker, who was born in Warsaw in 1851.
-There first child Gertrude was born in Stourbridge in 1872.
-They then went to South Africa where their daughter Florence was born in Paarl Western Cape in 1878, Amelia in 1880 and son Louis in 1881 in Kimberley.
-Kimberly was the centre of the diamond mines and Alfred could have worked as a labourer in the mines.
-It was a harsh life and Leah and the children returned to England in in March 1882.
+In 1872 Leah married Alfred Brooks, who was born in Warsaw in 1851.
+Their first child Gertrude was born in Stourbridge in 1872.
+They then went to South Africa where their daughter Florence was born in Paarl, Western Cape in 1878, Amelia in 1880 and son Louis in 1881 in Kimberley.
+There is a record of them returning to England in March 1882.

-It is not known why Leah was visiting Bath in August 1883 where she tragically died aged just 32 of smallpox in the statutory hospital Claverton.
+Leah was visiting Bath in August 1883 where she died aged 32 of smallpox in what was described as the ‘statutory hospital’, Claverton.
 There was a smallpox epidemic in Birmingham at the time so perhaps she travelled with the disease.
-The children remained in Birmingham and lived with Leah's mother and sisters.

-Alfred returned to Cape Town where he died aged 68 in hospital in 1919.
+Alfred died in Birmingham in 1922.
 Gertrude, Florence and Amelia remained in England.
 Louis went to New York in 1923 where he died in 1940.

-In 1891 census living with two of Leah's sisters, Gertrude and Amelia and her mother Sarah, are three nieces, Gertrude L Brooks aged 15 born Birmingham, Amelia G Brooks aged 11 born Cape Town South Africa, Florence L Brooks aged 11 born Capetown South Africa, and a nephew Louis M Brooks aged 10 born South Africa.
+In 1891 census (32 Princes Street, Birmingham): Leah’s children are living with her sisters Gertrude and Amelia and her mother Sarah.
+The children are recorded as Gertrude L Brooks aged 15 born Birmingham, Amelia G Brooks aged 11 born Cape Town South Africa, Florence L Brooks aged 11 born Cape Town South Africa, and a nephew Louis M Brooks aged 10 born South Africa.

 Census records